“If you can’t measure it, you can’t manage it.”

 Staff costs based on hours and wage rates.

-This is always a significant chunk of retail operating budgets.
+Wage costs are always a significant chunk of retail operating budgets.
 Especially when overtime comes in to play.
-A smarter, automated way solution for shift planning could be an option.
+An automated solution for shift planning, that's fully integrated with HR and payroll systems, gives you greater control over costs.
 Learn how design brand Bolia tackled their labour costs using tamigo.

 Amount of labour costs compared to revenue.

 A wage percentage that’s trending upwards signals a decrease in staff productivity.
-Boosting employee engagement is one of the first actions to consider.
+Taking a look at your approach to employee engagement is one of the first actions to consider.

 Number of absence hours compared to all hours.